connect-btss/connect-btss.github.io/resources-beginner.md

             <li>
               <a href="#acrossfields"> <strong> How has BTS been implemended across different research fields? </strong></a>
             </li>
+        <div class="sidebar-subheading"> What is Open Science, and How does it relate to BTS?</div>
             <li>
               <a href="#increasingresearchtransparency"> <strong> Increasing Research Transparency </strong> </a>
             </li>